2013 Depsang standoff

 was an incursion and sit-in by a platoon-sized contingent of the Chinese PLA in the dry river bed of Raki Nala, in the Depsang Bulge area, 30 km south of Daulat Beg Oldi near the Line of Actual Control (LAC) in the disputed Aksai Chin region.

 Indian forces responded to the Chinese presence by quickly establishing their own encampment 300 m away.
 Negotiations between China and India lasted nearly three weeks, during which the Chinese position was supplied by trucks and supported by helicopters.
-The dispute was resolved on 5 May, after which both sides withdrew.
+The dispute was resolved on 5 May with Chinese withdrawal.
 As part of the resolution, the Indian military agreed to refrain from constructing bunkers 250 km away in the Chumar sector, which the Chinese perceived as threatening.
-The Chinese military in July 2014 acknowledged the incursion at the Depsang Valley in Ladakh region and said that such incidents occurred due to differing perceptions of the Line of Actual Control.

 Background

 The territorial incident occurred within a 38,000 square kilometre area of disputed territory between India and China, Aksai Chin.
 The Chinese claim that this area is part of Xinjiang, while the Indians believe that this area is part of Jammu and Kashmir.
 China and India signed two agreements, in 1993 and 1996, in order to establish protocols to resolve potential disputes in the region.
 These protocols included the mutual recognition of a "Line of Actual Control" (LAC), but disagreements continue between the two governments about where the LAC lies over a roughly 20 km-wide swath in this sector.
 Indian media first said that the Chinese encampment was 10 km on their side of where they view the LAC, later revising that to 19 km.
 Despite the disputed area being an "unpopulated and desolate wasteland", it is believed to be strategically important to China because of the presence of a highway.
 Since the late 1980s, border disputes between India and China have successfully been resolved through diplomacy.

 After large-scale Chinese infrastructure improvements adjacent to the region, the Indian army began to develop the infrastructure on their side in the 2000s, which was perceived by the Chinese military as a potential threat.
 The Indian government claims that Chinese troops continue to illegally enter the area hundreds of times every year.
 Most of these occur without incident, but in 2011 Chinese military forces entered 18 km into the disputed area in order to dismantle "17 structures made up of loose stones in the shape of bunkers".